MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Validating government payments benchmarks for use in the ABS Survey of Income and Housing (2018)

-This project will compare and contrast government payments data from SSRI and the Survey of Income and Housing (SIH).
+This project will compare government payments data from SSRI and the Survey of Income and Housing (SIH).
 Outputs from this analysis will be used to understand these differences to help assure the quality of SIH 2017-18 outputs.

-The findings of this proposed project will be used for further development and implementation of the NSW Government’s Human Services Outcomes Framework and to inform work to improve the lives of vulnerable children and their families.
+The findings of this project will be used for further development and implementation of the NSW Government’s Human Services Outcomes Framework and to inform work to improve the lives of vulnerable children and their families.

-Australian Government Department of Education
+Australian Government Department of Education, Skills and Employment

 The First Five Years: What makes a difference?
 (2019)

 A growing body of Australian and international research evidence indicates that what happens in the early years has consequences for children’s later educational and health outcomes.
-This project will enhance understanding of the effects of health and socio-economic factors that drive disadvantage with respect to children’s early development outcomes and identify particular early childhood policy interventions or protective factors that can improve these outcomes.
+This project will enhance understanding of the effects of health and socio-economic factors that drive disadvantage with respect to children’s early development outcomes and identify early childhood policy interventions or protective factors that can improve these outcomes.
 This project will provide the foundation for an enduring integrated child dataset and will create critical child centred infrastructure that can be supplemented with additional health and welfare data for future researchers.

 Drivers of Poor Learning (2019)